evan-rash/FluentCache/README.md

 Repository repo = new Repository();
 Cache<Repository> myRepositoryCache = myCache.WithSource(repo);

-//Now that we have a wrapper, we can create and execute a CacheStrategy string resource = myRepositoryCache.Method(r => r.RetrieveResource())
+//Now that we have a wrapper, we can create and execute a CacheStrategy using many convenient Fluent Extension methods string resource = myRepositoryCache.Method(r => r.RetrieveResource())
                                    .ExpireAfter(TimeSpan.FromMinutes(30))
                                    .GetValue();